phalcon-orphanage/docs/en/reference/request.rst

 Request Environment
 ===================
-Normally, the HTTP client (usually a browser) sends as part of the request headers, files, variables, etc.Take advantage of that information is useful to return a better response to the user. encapsulates the most important information of therequest providing you object-oriented wrappers to access them.
+Normally, the HTTP client (usually a browser) sends as part of the request headers, files, variables, etc.Take advantage of that information is useful to return a better response to the user.
+Phalcon_Request encapsulates the most important information of the request providing you object-oriented wrappers to access them.

 As there is only a request enviroment for each request, Phalcon_Requests implements the `singleton pattern <http://en.wikipedia.org/wiki/Singleton_pattern>`_ with a lazy initialization.
 This means that you only have one instance of that class per request.

 .. code-block:: php